susfungit/compare-llms/README.md

 - View all responses in a clean, boxed, side-by-side layout.
 - **Easily add or remove models by editing `models_config.json`.**
 - **Faster results: LLM requests are now executed in parallel for improved efficiency.**
+- **Each model's response is shown in a clearly visible, scrollable, bordered rectangle with a white background and dark text for readability.**

 ## Supported Models
 The list of supported models is maintained in the `models_config.json` file.
 Each entry specifies the model name and its provider.
 Example: